vidstack/player/apps/site/src/routes/docs/player/components/ui/controls/_Docs.md

 could put place social icons at the top, play button in the middle, and scrubber at the bottom.
 It's completely up to you!

-We're using the `media-idle:ignore` and `media-can-play:ignore` attributes in this example to hide the controls if media is not ready for playback, or the user is idle.
+We're using the `media-user-idle:ignore` and `media-can-play:ignore` attributes in this example to hide the controls if media is not ready for playback, or the user is idle.

 <slot name="styling" />